ellysh/video-game-bots/ClickerBots/output-device-capture.md

     MsgBox(0, "Coords", "Match not found.") endif
 ```
 You can launch this script, switch to the window with a screenshot and get coordinates of the green text after 5 seconds.
-The script sleeps 5 second after start that give you a time to switch the needed window.
+The script sleeps 5 second after a start that give you a time to switch the needed window.
 After that the **FFBestSpot** function is called.
-We pass to this function these parameters:
+This is a list of parameters that are passed to the function:

 1. **SizeSearch** - this is a width and height of the area to search for.
 2. **MinNbPixel** - this is a minimum number of pixels with a given color in the area.